mr-hn/hugoPosts/content/author/harish/_index.md

 +++

 Data Science professional currently working in Risk Management/Financial Services domain.
 Proactive problem solver with extensive experience working on descriptive and predictive analytics.
 Proven track record of extracting valuable insights from data and converting them into high-impact strategies.
 Motivated and hard-working professional who focuses on high-leverage activities that increase the capacity of the team.
-Experienced working in fast-paced environments, balancing offensive and defensive analytics strategies.
+Strong expertise working in fast-paced environments, balancing defensive and offensive analytics strategies to make optimal recommendations.